-Fill out this web form for a free, no strings attached consultation.
+Fill out this web form for a no strings attached free personal injury case consultation.
 You will speak directly with an attorney at Matthew G. Miller.
-During the free consultation our goal is to understand your situation and educate you on your legal rights.
+During the free personal injury case consultation our goal is to understand your situation and educate you on your legal rights.

 Follow Matthew G. Miller on Facebook!